 In those early years, the sports organisers ran M.I.S.A. meetings to discuss progress once each term.
 In 1991 Brother Neville Solomon, Principal of Mount Carmel High School (now known as Mount Carmel Catholic College), organised the first meeting of M.I.S.A.
 Heads and from this meeting M.I.S.A. became an incorporated association with the Principals also meeting once each term.
 The schools at that first Principals meeting were: All Saints Catholic Senior College, Broughton Anglican College, Freeman Catholic College, John Therry Catholic High School, Macarthur Anglican School, Mount Carmel High School, St Patrick’s College and William Carey Christian School.

 In 1993, two other schools joined M.I.S.A. namely St Gregory’s College and Bankstown Grammar (subsequently renamed Georges River Grammar).
 This growth has continued throughout the years with the further addition of Magdalene Catholic High School (now known as Magdalene Catholic College), Thomas Hassall Anglican College, Clancy Catholic College, Good Samaritan Catholic College, Wollondilly Anglican College, St. Benedict’s Catholic College, Oran Park Anglican College, Mount Annan Christian College and St Francis Catholic College.
 In 2020 All Saints Catholic Senior College Casula merged with the All Saints Junior College at Liverpool to form All Saints Catholic College as a 7-12 school.
-As of 2020, there are 17 schools involved in M.I.S.A.
+At the end of 2021 we unfortunately lost our four Sydney Catholic Schools; All Saints Catholic College, Clancy Catholic College, Freeman Catholic College and Good Samaritan Catholic College.
+As an Association, we continue to grow though with two new schools joining us, Macarthur Adventist College and St Peter's Anglican Grammar.
+As of 2022, there are 15 schools involved in M.I.S.A.